 AXS UK Case Study - Growing Ticket Revenue Using Dynamic Pricing

 The way we live and work is changing dramatically.
 It’s only natural that the way we make decisions is colored by world events.
 Consumers are prioritizing peace of mind and are naturally gravitating to brands that can offer a safety net for their lives.
-This is particularly true when it comes to large value purchases such as tickets and events, which are often booked far in advance and carry some risk of interruption, especially if Elton John’s goodbye tour is on your bucket list.
+This is particularly true when it comes to large value purchases such as tickets and events, which are often booked far in advance and carry some risk of interruption, especially if you want to check off seeing your favorite artist on your bucket list.

 It’s no surprise that protection of assets is more important than ever to today’s risk-conscious consumer.
 We’ve seen studies from our industry’s thought leaders like McKinsey and our own BrightWrite team that point to a significant and sustained increase in take-up of insurance and warranties.
 These have been driven partly by the pandemic and supply chain uncertainty, but also by the rapid adoption of leading edge insurance technologies and deprecation of traditional insurance integrations and legacy platforms.

 Consumers want protection options at the right time and place, namely at the same time they’re buying.
 Where locking down Super Bowl tickets might once have seemed like a no brainer, our signals overload with what-ifs.
 Our BrightWrite data analytics team recently examined data from our partner AXS (UK), an online ticket sales platform, to compare volumes prior to – and post – integration to see what best practice means for live events companies looking at add-on alternatives.

 A tech-led approach to insurance